piglovesyou/node-hole/README.md

 # Hole [![Build Status](https://travis-ci.org/piglovesyou/node-hole.svg?branch=master)](https://travis-ci.org/piglovesyou/node-hole)
-Async friendly, stream-based task consuming utility in Node.js
+Async friendly, stream-based task consuming utility in Node.js.

+It gives `.pipe(async data => {}, parallelLimit)` syntax to someone fighting against large amounts of data.

 # Concept
 After years, it has been more important to write less-state code for me and naturally it has become more data-driven/functional style.
 But that style and async programming, inevitable in Node, are not always a good match: on one hand when you process too many async tasks at one time, you'd end up with `FATAL ERROR: CALL_AND_RETRY_2 Allocation failed - process out of memory` or `Error: socket hang up` message.
 On the other hand, it's not efficient at all when you process data one by one in sequence.
 Reactive Extensions might be a solution though, I didn't want to [tune timer functions](https://github.com/ReactiveX/RxJava/wiki/Backpressure#useful-operators-that-avoid-the-need-for-backpressure) for that problem; all I want is just to set **limit of buffer** and **finish a task in the best speed**.